 Coffee Crisis

-In East Germany, demand for coffee was as strong as the West, but the government had trouble filling the store shelves with enough of it to satisfy everyone.
-Until the mid-1950s, the Soviet Union supplied coffee, but after that, the East had to find their own sources.
+In East Germany, demand for coffee was as strong as in the West, but the government struggled to stock store shelves with enough of it to satisfy everyone.
+Until the mid-1950s, the Soviet Union supplied coffee, but after that, the East had to find its own sources.
 Päckchen from families in the West satisfied only 20% of the need.
 The GDR ran on coffee.
 It became THE luxury good that no one would do without.
-(There is a statistic that claims East Germans spent 3 times more on coffee than on shoes!).
-In 1976, Brazil had a failed coffee harvest, which meant the East German government had to source coffee elsewhere.
-Millions of Marks were spent importing coffee beans that were mixed with Ersatz coffee to spread it out.
+(There is a statistic that claims East Germans spent three times more on coffee than on shoes.)
+In 1976, Brazil experienced a failed coffee harvest, which meant the East German government had to source coffee elsewhere.
+Millions of Marks were spent importing coffee beans that were mixed with fillers to stretch them out.
+The resulting “coffee” was terrible.
+It even destroyed the coffee machines (It turns out that peas are not a good addition to coffee).
+This was the final straw for many in the East, leading to protests and a restructuring of East German consumer goods.
+In Germany, it’s just not safe to get between someone and their coffee

 Coffee and Germany today